The parental leave payment period must be continuous

 How long you will receive your payments for

-- stop being the primary carer of the child.
+- stop being the primary carer of the child (unless you’re the biological mother and you miscarry or the baby dies); or

 If you return to work (not including keeping in touch days) and you are still receiving parental leave payments you must contact Inland Revenue and advise them of your return date.
-Your entitlement to payments ends on the day you have returned to work.
+Your entitlement to payments ends on the day you return to work.

 Keeping in touch days has more about staying connected with your employer.